ms-maheswari/bike-care-hub/README.md

 - Booking services
 - Admin panel for managing services and bookings
 - Email notifications for bookings
-- Dashboard for viewing current bookings and stats
+- Dashboard for viewing current bookings and status

 ## Technologies Used